 Recipe Tips

-- Refrigerate: First, let the leftover Brussels sprout pasta cool until it reaches room temperature.
-Place it in an airtight container and store it in the fridge for up to 3 days.
+In the Fridge: Once cooled, place in an airtight container and keep in the fridge for up to 3 days.

-- Freeze: Let the pasta cool completely, then transfer it to a freezer-safe container.
+In the Freezer: Cool completely, then transfer to a freezer-safe container.
 Freeze for up to 2 months.
-Thaw overnight in the fridge before reheating.
+Defrost overnight in the fridge before reheating.

-- Reheat: Add the pasta to a pan with a splash of water or olive oil.
-Heat over medium for about 5–7 minutes, stirring often, until warmed through.
+Reheating: Add to a pan with a splash of water or olive oil.
+Heat gently over medium, stirring often, until hot through.

 - Calories: 525